maelfabien/DataVisualization/CONTRIBUTING.md

 If you would like to contribute to this project, we will maintain the website online.
 Therefore, we are open to new visualizations techniques or further data exploration.

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email (mael.fabien@gmail.com), or any other method with the owners of this repository before making a change.

 ## Pull Request Process